About the Page

 The Authentication: RADIUS page gives you the ability to use remote authentication dial-in user service (RADIUS) to authenticate users via an external directory server.
 The page provides an interface to choose the RADIUS authentication method and an interface to define the RADIUS servers.

-Note: Be aware that using auto-login profiles doesn’t trigger RADIUS authentication and RADIUS accounting requests.
+Note: Be aware that auto-login profiles don’t trigger RADIUS authentication and RADIUS accounting requests.
 The first time a user signs in to download an auto-login connection profile, they can authenticate against the RADIUS server, but after that, auto-login connection profiles authenticate using only a certificate and bypass credential-based authentication of the RADIUS server.

-Select RADIUS Authentication Method
+RADIUS Authentication Method

 Access Server supports RADIUS protocol for three methods: